 Gross domestic product (GDP) is an attempt to measure the “use” economy, i.e., the value of finished goods and services ready to be used by consumers, business and government.
 GDP is similar to the “bottom line” (gross profits) of an accounting statement, which determined the “value added” or the value of final use.

 GO tends to be more sensitive to the business cycle, and more volatile, than GDP.
 During the financial crisis of 2008-09, GO fell much faster than GDP, and afterwards, recovered more quickly than GDP.
 Still, it wasn’t until late 2013 that GO fully recovered from its peak in 2007.
-The fact that the adjusted GO continued to grow is a positive sign.
+Until mid-2018, GO outpaced GDP, suggesting a growing economy.

-We also have created a new business-to-business (B2B) index based on GO data.
-It measures all of the business spending in the supply chain and new private capital investment.
-Nominal B2B activity increased at an annualized rate of 3.4% compared to the previous quarter to reach $22.7 trillion.
-Meanwhile, consumer spending rose at an annualized rate of 3.6% to $12.8 trillion in Q3 2016.
+Our business-to-business (B2B) index is also useful.
+It measures all the business spending in the supply chain and new private capital investment.
+Nominal B2B activity expanded 5.9% in the second quarter to $26.4 trillion.
+Meanwhile, consumer spending rose to $14.5 trillion, which is equivalent to a 6.9% annualized growth rate.
+In real terms, B2B activity rose at an annualized rate of 3.8% and consumer spending rose at 4.4%.